PINTO0309/openvino2tensorflow/README.md

   - -> **`openvino2tensorflow`** -> Tensorflow/Keras (NHWC) -> CoreML (NHWC)

 ## 3. Supported Layers
-Currently, only 4D tensors are supported as input tensors.
+- Currently, only 4D tensors are supported as input tensors.
+- Currently, there are problems with the Reshape operation of 5D Tensor.

 |No.|OpenVINO Layer|TF Layer|Remarks|
 |:--:|:--|:--|:--|